Project Unified Assistance: Precedent for UN airport operations

 PUA believes there is historical precedent for a UN-operated airport in Gaza.
 An airport in Gaza was operated and managed by the UN Emergency Force (UNEF) during the 1950s and 60s.
 Currently, the United Nations Humanitarian Air Service provides passenger and cargo air services to remote locations that are hazardous or lack local transportation infrastructure.
 UNHAS serves the World Food Programme and other non-governmental organizations.

-PUA objectives
+Objectives

 The objective of PUA is to identify a proposal for, encourage implementation of, and provide ongoing support for a humanitarian airport in Gaza.

 Proposed airport implementation

 PUA sees the proposed airport being implemented in one of two ways: either by expanding UNHAS or by establishing a new UN agency, along with support from private aviation and security firms, to operate and manage the airport.

 Location

 PUA believes that due to various factors, the location of Yasser Arafat International Airport was not ideal.
 PUA's plan calls for considering a new location away from Egyptian and Israeli borders.
 It has identified a site on the southwestern coast of Gaza, near the Mediterranean Sea, that it believes to be a suitable location for an airport.
 This location also takes into account the political and geographic changes in the area since the creation of Yasser Arafat International Airport.